 From 1 January 2019, Free TAFE for Priority Courses is a Victorian Government program that will pay your tuition fees to study in this selected course at Wodonga TAFE, if you’re eligible, subject to minimum numbers.

 Concession $1,377.00 (Tuition $1,377.00, Materials $0.00)

 Fee For Service $12,240.00 (Tuition $12,240.00, Materials $0.00)

 The student tuition fees published are indicative only and can be subject to change given individual circumstances at the time of enrolment.

 Funding made available to eligible individuals by State and Commonwealth Governments.
 If funding is utilised, this may affect future opportunities to access additional funding in the future.
 For more information see ‘Fee information and eligibility’ under the Enrol Now tab on the Wodonga TAFE website.

-Applicants must either be currently employed in a relevant engineering trade, or be completing an apprenticeship, or be public students willing to undertake 8 x 5 day blocks of placement with local employers each year of study.
+Applicants must either be currently employed in a relevant engineering trade, or be completing an apprenticeship, public students are preferred, but not required, to have experience within the Engineering field.

 How to apply

 Apply via the ‘Apply online now’ button in the course information page.
 If the course is not available for online application, you can download an enrolment form via the ‘Apply Now’ tab on our website.
 Alternatively, please feel free to contact our friendly customer service team on 1300 69 8233 or email email@example.com

 Please note: We reserve the right to close course intakes early.
 Many courses have limited places and high demand.
 Early applications are recommended.
 We reserve the right to cancel intakes and courses if there are insufficient student numbers.